 Alcohol’s Effect on the Stomach

 Most people enjoy drinking alcohol, but even moderate amounts of alcohol consumption can have negative effects on the amount of vitamin B-12 you absorb.
-Moderate to severe chronic alcohol consumption can have damaging effects on your stomach lining, causing a condition called atrophic gastritis, or inflammation of the stomach.
+Moderate-to-severe chronic alcohol consumption can have damaging effects on your stomach lining, causing a condition called atrophic gastritis, or inflammation of the stomach.
 When this occurs, the cells of the stomach cannot do their job of making and secreting a substance called intrinsic factor, which enhances B-12's absorption.
-Without intrinsic factor, your body will not be able to absorb sufficient amounts of vitamin B-12 and will become deficient in this vitamin.
+When intrinsic factor is negatively affect by alcohol, your body will not be able to absorb sufficient amounts of this nutrient, leading to vitamin B-12 deficiency.

 Alcohol’s Effect on Diet

 Although alcohol is considered to be an appetite stimulant, too much alcohol can have a negative effect on your diet.
 If you abuse alcohol, you are less likely to eat a healthy diet that has a variety of foods from all five food groups.
 You are also more likely to replace your meals with alcohol.
-Because of this, your diet may lack foods that contain enough vitamin B-12.
+Because of this, your diet may lack foods that are good sources of vitamin B-12.

 Alcohol’s Two-Fold Effect

 Without intrinsic factor or a diet that contains the recommended intake of vitamin B-12, the amount of vitamin B-12 found in the body is decreased.
 When this occurs, these signs and symptoms of a vitamin B-12 deficiency occur: fatigue, shortness of breath, tingling and numbness in the extremities, headache, dementia, disorientation, and loss of concentration and memory.
-If the deficiency goes untreated, death can occur.
+In severe cases, a vitamin B-12 deficiency by permanently damage your nerves, leading to lifelong side effects.